xRaisenx/aichatbot/README.md

     *   In the Vercel dashboard, configure the environment variables for the project.
     *   Make sure to set the correct values for all required environment variables.

-**Note:** The test environment uses `jsdom` by default, but API route tests (like `test/api/sync-products/route.test.ts`) use the `node` environment via a `// @jest-environment node` directive.
-A polyfill for `Request` (`jest.setup.js`) is used to handle Web API dependencies in the test environment.
-Mocks for `next/server` and specific API routes (`__mocks__/`) are used to isolate testing.
+**Note:** The Jest test environment is now configured to `'node'` by default (in `jest.config.cjs`).
+Specific test files needing `jsdom` would require a `// @jest-environment jsdom` docblock.
+Manual mocks in the `__mocks__` directory are used for `@upstash/redis` and `next/server`.

 5.  **Set up a custom domain (optional):**
     *   In the Vercel dashboard, set up a custom domain for the project.

 ## Testing

 Unit tests are written using Jest.
+The test suite is currently undergoing significant updates for ES Module compatibility.
+Current status:
+*   `test/shopify.test.js`: Passing.
+*   `test/api/sync-products/route.test.ts`: Skipped.
+*   Other test files (`test/gemini.test.js`, `test/lib/redis.cache.test.js`, `test/chat.test.js`): Failing, debugging in progress.
-All unit tests, including those for the product sync API (`test/api/sync-products/route.test.ts`) and chat functionalities, were passing as of the last run after recent modifications.
-The codebase also passes all lint checks.
-Run all tests with:
+The codebase passes all lint checks.
+Run all tests (including currently skipped/failing) with:

 ```bash
 npm test